eliona-smart-building-assistant/kentix-one-app/README.md

 ## References

-### Kentix One App API ###
+### KentixONE App API ###

-The Kentix One app provides its own API to access configuration data and other functions.
+The KentixONE app provides its own API to access configuration data and other functions.
 The full description of the API is defined in the `openapi.yaml` OpenAPI definition file.

 - [API Reference](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/kentix-one-app/develop/openapi.yaml) shows details of the API